-- Use same naming convention as recommended above. - If no determiner is given, then assume that determiner = recorder.
+- Use same naming convention as recommended above. - Just give one name, that of the person who has taken responsibility for making the identification (with any confimers or agreers added to the Comments). - If no determiner is given, assume determiner = recorder.
 If the "recorder" was a large group, then use the person who compiled the list as the determiner, as they had the final word on the inclusion of any species.